bchcohenlab/academic-kickstart/content/authors/meghan-mcanally/_index.md

 ---
 # Display name
-name: "Meghan McAnally, MD, MPH"
+title: "Meghan McAnally, MD, MPH"

 # Username (this should match the folder name and the name on publications)
 authors: